2022

 Panizo-LLedot, Ángel; Bello-Orgaz, Gema; Camacho, David

-A genetic algorithm with local search based on label propagation for detecting dynamic communities Inproceedings
+A genetic algorithm with local search based on label propagation for detecting dynamic communities Proceedings Article

 In: International symposium on intelligent and distributed computing, pp. 319–328, Springer 2018.